xcwang-zf/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-This is Xinchang, an economics undergraduate at Wuhan University.
+This is Xinchang, an economics undergraduate at Wuhan University who is considering transfer now.
 In the future I plan to apply for a Ph.D. degree in economics, specializing in labor economics and urban development.
 I'm also a Chinese modern poet who have composed more than 100 poems.
 Among those distinguished poets, I especially love Haizi, Yeats and Gucheng.